CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong description with excellent specificity and domain-specific trigger terms that clearly carve out a niche for scientific manuscript writing.
-Its main weakness is the lack of an explicit 'Use when...' clause, which would help Claude decisively select this skill.
-The description also correctly uses third-person voice throughout.
+This is a strong description with excellent specificity and domain-specific trigger terms that clearly carve out a scientific manuscript writing niche.
+Its main weakness is the lack of an explicit 'Use when...' clause, which would help Claude know precisely when to select this skill over others.
+The description is well-structured and uses appropriate third-person voice.

 Suggestions